wokesdev/frontend-brandoid/README.md

 ### Please follow steps below to use this front-end on your server.

+This is an application for counting income statement along with some features for your business.

 Install all the packages needed using composer, if you haven't install composer, you can get it on https://getcomposer.org.

     composer install